koki-lgt/pizza-code-challenge/README.md

-# 🍕 Pizza API Challenge
+# 🍕 Pizza code Challenge

 A simple RESTful Flask API for managing restaurants, pizzas, and their pricing.
 Built using Flask, SQLAlchemy, and Flask-Migrate.